top of page

 The Great Heathen Army

 In the year 865, Norse armies gathered like an enormous thunderstorm, to enter what's now England.
-That was four centuries after Hengest, the famous slayer of the king Finn of Frisia, read our post Tolkien pleaded in favor of king Finn, and his brother Horsa invaded the British Isles with their army of Angles, Jutes and Saxons, very possible departing from the coasts of Frisia.
-This according to the influential Bede’s eighth-century Ecclesiastical History of the English People.
-The invasion of the Great Heathen Army was two centuries before ‘Britain’ would be invaded again.
+That was four centuries after Hengist, the famous slayer of the King Finn of Frisia, read our blog post Tolkien pleaded in favour of King Finn.
+An immortalized royal tragedy, and his brother Horsa invaded the British Isles with their army of wild Angles, Jutes and Saxons, very possible departing from the coasts of Frisia.
+This according to the influential Bede's eighth-century Ecclesiastical History of the English People.
+The invasion of the Great Heathen Army was two centuries before 'Britain' would be invaded again.
 This time by another Viking or Norseman, William the Conqueror, in the famous year 1066.
 In 1688 Britain would be invaded yet again.
-This invasion was staged from province Zeeland too.
-This time by William of Orange, leaving from the Low Countries for Britain with an impressive army of more than 20,000 soldiers.
-The Brits did not even try to resist William.
-Poor Britain.
-What was left of the once proud Kentish Invicta?
-Foreign armies seemingly invading at free will for centuries, and we have not mentioned the Romans yet.
-So, have some compassion when it comes to the Brexit.
-It's emotional.
+This invasion was staged from the province of Zeeland too.
+This time by another William, William III of Orange, leaving from the Low Countries for Britain with an impressive army of more than 20,000 soldiers.
+The Brits did not even try to resist William and embraced the invasion as the Glorious Revolution.

-Remember these facts when crossing the massive Oosterscheldekering, i.e. the storm surge barrier over the river East Scheldt.
+Remember these facts when crossing the massive Oosterscheldekering, i.e. the storm surge barrier over the River East Scheldt.
 Visualize the ships of the Scaldingi, with a shouting Ubba, sailing to England.

 Ubba the Frisian fought during his career on either side of the English Channel and eventually died in battle in 878 near Countisbury in Devon.
 According to the twelfth-century chronicler Gaimar, Ubba is buried in Devon in a mound called Ubbalawe, meaning Ubba’s barrow.
 Local legend also has it Ubba is buried in the Wind Hill near Lynmouth in Devon.
 Or, was he one of the 300 Vikings buried at the mass grave in Derbyshire?
 Maybe the body of a leader with a boar’s tusk between his legs?